neodyme-labs/neodyme-breakpoint-workshop/docs/setup.md

 4. Enter `Remote-SSH: Connect to Host...`
 5. Enter the user and address of your assigned instance, eg `user@1.workshop.neodyme.io`
 6. Enter your password when prompted
+7. Open a terminal (on the remote)
+8. Execute: `echo "export PATH=$PATH:/usr/local/cargo/bin" >~/.bashrc`
+9. Terminate the connection and reconnect via VSCode
-7. Click `Open Folder` and open the workspace at `/work`
+10. Click `Open Folder` and open the workspace at `/work`
-8. The workspace will open.
+11. The workspace will open.
 You'll operate on the same files as you would via the fully-remote setup.
-9. Install the Rust-Analyzer extension on the remote.
+12. Install the Rust-Analyzer extension on the remote.

 ## Compiling the contracts and running the exploits